royarg02/user_files/README.md

   2. If necessary, run `chmod +x deploy_user_files.sh`.
   3. Run `sudo ./deploy_user_files.sh`.

+*NOTE: Some files in the `./files` folder will only work on a system exactly similar to MY SYSTEM(which is a weird way of saying the configs may not work on YOUR SYSTEM), for instance `fstab` and `gitconfig`.
+Make sure those files are replaced with your configs before running the script.*

 ## Files copied

 The files to be copied alongwith the locations they should be copied to are listed in `deploy_files.csv` file.